lf-edge/eve/docs/NETWORKING.md

 ### Uplink

-Uplink denotes network adapter that a network instance is connected to for external connectivity.
-Network instance can be air-gapped, i.e. without uplink, thus not providing external connectivity.
+Uplink refers to a network adapter used for EVE management, i.e. providing connectivity with the controller.
+Multiple adapters can be used for management, and EVE will automatically fail over between them if any adapter loses connectivity.

 ## Implementation